How to Create Safe Outdoor Areas During COVID-19

-Outdoor trash receptacles are made of durable materials like steel, plastic or faux wood.
+Outdoor trash receptacles are made of durable materials like steel or plastic.
 They also use special liners that prevent leakage and control odors.
 Some even have wheels installed so you can easily maneuver them around your property.
 Find one that matches your company’s style and makes maintenance easier.

 10. Replace Drinking Fountains With Bottle-Filling Stations

 Water fountains are useful in outdoor spaces to keep people hydrated and comfortable during their visit.
 People need to touch water fountains to turn them on and may sometimes touch the spout when drinking.
 Eliminate this contact by replacing your drinking fountains with bottle-filling stations.
 Bottle-filling stations are touchless ways people can refill their water bottles — all users need to do is bring a water bottle and place it over an automatic sensor.